Monthly online talks, open to everyone

 The topics and speakers of recent BMS Talks are listed below.
-Further details and video recordings of the talks can be found in the menu on the left.
+Further details and video recordings, where available, can be found via the links.

 - Progress and challenges in advancing fungal conservation (June 2021)